 ‘Oh, I couldn’t make that.
 I can’t sew with stretch fabrics’

 I just want to pull my hair out!
-Stretch fabrics are not inherently difficult to sew with!
+Stretch fabrics are not inherently difficult to sew with.
 There are some difficult stretch fabrics, just like there are some difficult woven fabrics (such as expensive silk or cheap satin).
 The trick is learning how to sew on all fabrics!

 If you take 3 simple steps (choosing needle, thread, and stitch type) when you start sewing a stretch fabric project, you can proceed confidently every time.
 I promise.
 And you don’t need a serger – a regular sewing machine will work great.

 Simple Step #1: Choose a Ballpoint Needle